-A tankless water heater is a water heater that can provide instant hot water!
-It does this by heating the water right as it passes through the heater.
-Instead of keeping spending energy on keeping an entire tank of water hot 24/7, like a traditional water heater does, this type of water heater can heat water instantly and continuously, meaning that you will never run out of hot water when you go tankless.
+Tankless water heaters for RVs sound like such a great idea.
+This appliance is normally found in a residential home.
+People love how they always give instant hot water.
+It works by heating the water as it passes through the heater.
+Instead of keeping an entire tank of water hot all day and all night like a traditional water heater does, tankless water heaters heat water instantly and continuously.
+You will never run out of hot water when you go tankless.
+But is is such a great idea for RVs?

-So, is a tankless water heater a good investment for your RV?
+Are tankless water heaters for RV a good investment for your rig?
+That depends on how you use your RV.
 A tankless water heater is a good investment for your RV if you live in it full time or it gets a lot of use.
-The energy savings alone can pay for the difference over a few years.
-If the RV doesn’t get constant use, then a tankless heater is not as compelling from an economic point of view.
+Full-time RVers will find the amount of money saved on electric bills can pay for the unit over a few years.
+But if the RV doesn’t get constant use, then a tankless heater is not as compelling from an economic point of view.

 Read on to learn all about tankless water heaters.
 We will look at the things you should consider when deciding if a tankless water heater is a good investment for you and your RV.